ifbyol/wesearchDemo/README.md

 wesearchDemo
 ============

-A demo for wesearch library using bcn and dbpedia ontolgies
+A demo for wesearch library using bcn (Biblioteca del Congreso Nacional de Chile) and dbpedia ontologies